mohd-faizy/Probabilistic-Deep-Learning-with-TensorFlow/01_The TensorFlow_Probability_library/README.md

 tfp.distributions.Independent("IndependentNormal", batch_shape=[], event_shape=[3, 2], dtype=float32)
 ```

-### :triangular_flag_on_post: Que :three: What is the shape of the Tensor that is returned from the following call to the log_prob method :question::question::question:
+### :triangular_flag_on_post: Que :three: What is the shape of the Tensor that is returned from the following call to the log_prob method:question::question::question:

 ```python
 import numpy as np